William Augustus Bootle

 William Augustus Bootle (August 19, 1902 – January 25, 2005) was an American attorney and a United States district judge of the United States District Court for the Middle District of Georgia noted for helping oversee desegregation in the Southern United States.

-Education and career
+Early life and education

 Born on August 19, 1902, in Walterboro, South Carolina, Bootle received an Artium Baccalaureus degree in 1924 from Mercer University and a Bachelor of Laws in 1925 from the Walter F. George School of Law at Mercer University.
 There he was a member of Phi Delta Theta.

+Career

-He entered private practice in Macon, Georgia from 1925 to 1928 and again from 1933 to 1954.
+Bootle entered private practice in Macon, Georgia from 1925 to 1928 and again from 1933 to 1954.
 He was a part-time professor at Mercer University from 1926 to 1937 and served as acting dean from 1933 to 1937.
 He was an Assistant United States Attorney for the Middle District of Georgia from 1928 to 1929 and was the United States Attorney for the Middle District of Georgia from 1929 to 1933.